kjaymiller/Az-Queue-Tweeter/CONTRIBUTING.md

 **Once you have Poetry installed, you can install the project dependencies by running `poetry install` in the project root directory.**

+## Running the tests
+To run the tests, you can use the `pytest` command.